 Hola!
-This October, I’d been invited as part of the familiarization tour to witness Zamboanga Hermosa Festival 2018, as well as discover the eco-attraction in Siay, Zamboanga Sibugay.
+This October, I’d been invited as part of the familiarization tour to witness Zamboanga Hermosa Festival this 2018 in Zamboanga City, as well as discover the eco-attraction in Siay, Zamboanga Sibugay.
 I’ll write specific posts about everything we did, but today I’d just like to make chika about what happened to this fam trip.

 I’m not sure if those incidents hold any significance.
 I’d like to believe that I’m at this vibration where these incidents do not bother me as they would before, and I can actually look at them in a positive light.